 With our printed online tickets in hand, we walked past the line and reported to a special door at our appointed time.
 While climbing up and down the stairs and shuffling through the dark rooms where the family was in hiding, you hear the voice of the girl who wrote the diary.
 Small wonder that Van Gogh and Anne Frank museums draw the biggest lines: each has a personal story that visitors want to experience up close.
-(If you do end up waiting in line, have a copy of the Diary of Anne Frank or her short stories to read on your Kindle.)

 At the end of this emotional one-two punch, you’ll be ready for a relaxing beer!
 Head down the Prinsengracht to P 96, a friendly bar that has a canal barge tethered outside.
 They can’t serve you on the barge, so walk inside the bar, order your drinks and bring them out.
 Watch the sun set behind West Church as you soak up the hip and festive atmosphere.

 On our way out of town, we discovered an awesome breakfast place, Broodje Mokum, just around the corner from our apartment.
 They open early for omelets and a “real Dutch breakfast,” served with a smile at a bargain price.